Patrice Rene

 Patrice Rene (born November 19, 1997) is a Haitian professional Canadian football defensive back for the BC Lions of the Canadian Football League (CFL).

 Early life

 Rene was born in Port-au-Prince, Haiti, to parents Marie and Pierre and has three brothers and one sister.
 His family later moved to Ottawa, Ontario, where he grew up.
-Rene played his high school football at Episcopal High School in Virginia where he played for head coach Panos Voulgaris.
+Rene played his high school football at Episcopal High School in Alexandria, Virginia where he played for head coach Panos Voulgaris.

 College career

 Rene originally committed to playing for the Rutgers Scarlet Knights in 2016, but changed to the University of North Carolina at Chapel Hill after Rutgers underwent a coaching change prior to his arrival.
 He played college football for the Tar Heels from 2016 to 2020, while using a redshirt season in 2019 due to an ACL injury.
 He played in 45 games, starting in 26, where he had 103 total tackles, two interceptions, and one forced fumble.

 After finishing his degree, Rene transferred to Rutgers University, as he originally intended, to complete a master's degree.
 While playing for the Scarlet Knights, he dressed in five games and recorded eight tackles.